Civil Rights Act Of 1964

 Early on in his career, John F. Kennedy did not speak out frequently concerning civil rights.
 However, his brief term in office came at a tumultuous time in US history, when the matter of civil rights became the defining issue of a generation.

 Mere months into his term, Kennedy faced his first major civil rights decision, concerning the 1961 Freedom Riders.
 That spring and summer hundreds of people rode southern interstate buses to oppose the practice of segregation, which had been outlawed on public buses.
 Some were arrested and attacked by local mobs.
 The violence and imprisonments brought the civil rights issue to national attention and showed that the federal government was not enforcing its own laws.
-In response, Kennedy sent federal marshals to guard the riders, though he stressed that his decision was a legal issue, rather than a moral one.
-He was being cautious so as not to infringe on the Southern states’ rights.
+In response, Kennedy sent federal marshals to guard the riders.
+Not wanting to lose support in the South though, he stressed that his decision was a legal issue, rather than a moral one.

 The following year, Kennedy authorized federal troops to protect James Meredith, an African American attending the University of Mississippi.
 Though he insisted that it wouldn’t change his legislative plans.
 Then in 1963, as the movement became more violent and attracted international attention, Kennedy realized that stronger legislation would take the issue “out of the streets” and into the courts – away from international spectators.
 That February, he proposed a Civil Rights bill to Congress.
 He stated that it would have economic and diplomatic benefits, and argued that it should remove institutional racism because, “above all, it is wrong.”